raysan5/raylib-lua/README.md

 ### rLuaParser

-A raylib parser is on development to automatically generate raylib-lua binding, unfortunately there are several side cases that are not solved yet on the parsing, specially when dealing with opaque data types.
+In an effort to automatize raylib-lua binding generation I created [rLuaParser](https://github.com/raysan5/raylib-lua/tree/master/tools/rLuaParser), unfortunately there are several side cases that are not solved yet on the parsing, specially when dealing with opaque data types.
+Any help or contribution is welcome!

 # License